kanastasov/EShop-Technology-MERN/README.md

 Checkout process (shipping, payment method, etc) PayPal / credit card integration
 Database seeder (products & users)
-Note on Issues
-Please do not post issues here that are related to your own code when taking the course.
-Add those in the Udemy Q/A. If you clone THIS repo and there are issues, then you can submit

 Usage
 ES Modules in Node